DarkGhostHunter/Larabanker/README.md

 Disabled by default, this package offers a brute-force attack protection middleware, `larabank.protect`, for return URL.
 These return URLs are your application endpoints that Transbank services will redirect the user to, using a `POST` request.

-It works transparently, so there if it's disabled, the middleware won't verify the token.
+If it's disabled, the middleware won't verify the token.

 ```php
 use \Illuminate\Support\Facades\Route;